oracle/weblogic-deploy-tooling/documentation/4.0/content/userguide/tools/create.md

 ### Using an encrypted model

-If the model or variables file contains passwords encrypted with the WDT Encryption tool, you must provide the WDT encryption passphrase used to encrypt the model so that the Create Domain Tool can decrypt them.
+If the model or variables file contains passwords encrypted with the WDT Encrypt Model Tool, you must provide the WDT encryption passphrase used to encrypt the model so that the Create Domain Tool can decrypt them.
 To do this, provide one of the following command-line arguments: